jekyllt/jasper/README.md

 ## Issues and contributing

-I have tested this install with Ruby v2.2.2p95 (Mac OS RVM) and Jekyll v3.0.0.
+This install builds well with Ruby v2.1.1 and Jekyll v3.0.0.
 If you run into any problems please log them on the [issue tracker](https://github.com/biomadeira/jasper/issues).

 Feel free pull-request your patches and fixes.